 More detailed itineraries and full details are always on our website.

-How can I find out what conservation work will be done in the different countries that Wise Birding Holidays visit?
+How can I find out what conservation projects will be supported when joining a Wise Birding Holiday?

 Each itinerary clearly states what conservation work will benefit as a result of you joining a Wise Birding tour.
 To find out more about the conservation projects that we donate to, please visit the Conservation Projects section of this website.